markwise/react-create-form/README.md

 ## Submitting a form

-Although react-create-form doesn't handle submitting a form for you, it does provide you with two methods to get the form's state, getFormData and getFormDataAsJSON.
-As the method names describe, getFormData returns the form's state as an instance of FormData and getFormDataAsJSON returns the form's state as JSON.
+Although react-create-form doesn't handle submitting a form for you, it does provide you with two methods to get the form's state, `getFormData` and `getFormDataAsJSON`.
+As the names suggest, `getFormData` returns the form's state as an instance of **FormData** and `getFormDataAsJSON` returns the form's state as **JSON**.

 ```javascript
 async handleSubmit(event) {